-Afterwards, we enjoy a light lunch and a visit of Palace Het Loo, a beautifully restored palace constructed by King William III at the end of the 17th century.
-It is surrounded by a lovely formal garden, a fine feature of which is a large group of impressive fountains.
-After exploring the palace and fountains we return to Amsterdam where the evening is at leisure.
+Afterwards, we enjoy a light lunch in the former garage of the Palace Het Loo constructed by King William III at the end of the 17th century.
+The Palace is surrounded by a lovely formal garden, a fine feature of which is a large group of impressive fountains.
+After exploring the gardens and fountains we return to Amsterdam where the evening is at leisure.
 (Overnight Amsterdam) BL

-Day 18: Sunday 22 September, Amsterdam
+Day 18: Sunday 18 September, Amsterdam

 - The Rijksmuseum

 - Afternoon at leisure

 - Anne Frank Museum (Optional)

-- Farewell Dinner
+- Farewell Dinner at Restaurant d'Vijff Vlieghen (The Five Flies)

 Today we explore the newly renovated Rijksmuseum, considered one of the most important museums in the world.
 The focus of our visit is, of course, the Dutch 17th century.
 We explore the huge Rembrandt collection, including such revolutionary works as The Night Watch, as well as masterpieces by Vermeer like The Milkmaid and View of Houses in Delft and Frans Hals portraits such as the so-called Merry Drinker.
 This collection also includes Jan Havicksz.
-Steen's (c.1625-1679) genre scenes and the world's greatest collection of Dutch landscapes, including masterly works by Jacob Isaacksz van Ruysdael (c.1668-c.1670) and Salomon van Ruysdael, which were of fundamental importance to the development of English landscape and seascape artists like J.M.W.
+Steen's (c.1625-1679) genre scenes and the world's greatest collection of Dutch landscapes, including masterly works by Jacob Isaacksz van Ruysdael (c.1668-c.1670)

+and Salomon van Ruysdael, which were of fundamental importance to the development of English landscape and seascape artists like J.M.W.
 Turner and John Constable.